LeDangThuong/LeDangThuong/README.md

 <a> - I have many Soft Skill and Hard Skill </a>

 #### Soft Skills
+- Have certificate at Volunteer and Education like
 - Organizing committee of GameUIT Hackathon 2024
 - Leader of the Social Media team call SeExpress at University
-- Have certificate at Volunteer and Education
+-
 #### Hard Skills
-- A Guitarist, a best player at Volleyball, Football with many kind of Medals

 - Street Photographer with Sony Camera: Link (Some picture i took)
 - 5 months experience with Game Dev with C++ (Using DirectX 10)
 - 5 months experience with Game Dev with Unity use C# (2D Game and 3D Game)